ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

 * Look at the list.
 Is it correct?

 #### 5.B.iii.
-Save the "Homework Sets" page from Webwork while 'acting as' the fake student
+Finally, save the "Homework Sets" page from Webwork while 'acting as' the fake student

 Are you still on the "Student Progress for fakename" page?
 If not,